 - Game on Friday

-Minimum of 1 hour Monday through Thursday with our goalie coaches who will lead goalie specific drills.
+Minimum of 3 hours on-ice Monday through Thursday with our goalie coaches who will lead goalie specific drills.

-Additional 1 hour of Goalie Specific development on Tuesday, Wednesday and Thursday.
+Additional 1 hour daily of Goalie Specific development on Tuesday, Wednesday and Thursday morning.

 12 sessions total on ice.